-Models from 360 V rating and with type 2 DC terminal have a plastic cover for contact protection included.
-It should always be installed.
-There are breakouts so that the DC cable can be laid in various directions.
+The scope of delivery included a plastic cover for the DC terminal which serve as contact protection.
+It must always be installed when operating the device.
+There are breakouts so that the DC cables can be laid in various directions.